 Serverless functions for private apps in projects can be executed in two ways:

-- App function: a serverless function that gets executed directly from within the project.
-The function is made available to UI extension's React file through the
+- App function: a serverless function that gets executed directly from within the project using the

 serverless.json